Over half term we went to Romania. Apparently, I was actually supposed to be at university – oh dear!

 We stayed in Bucharest but went out into the countryside on a full-day tour while we were there.
 My husband’s eyes literally rolled as I got very excited to be crossing the 45th parallel on our journey, which is exactly half way between the North Pole and the Equator.
 I think they could have made a bit more of it, though, as ‘blink and you’d miss it’, as they say!
 Our tour guide was terrific – and as a geography graduate he made sure we didn’t miss it!

 Romania is the only place I’ve ever been where the culture is a true blend of so many others – Roma, French, Italian, Russian, Turkish, German and Austrian to name a few.
 Of course, many other countries have felt the influence of various invaders leaving their marks over the years, but I got the impression that it is the very fact that the Romanian people identify themselves with such a variety of different cultures that makes them unique.

-Here are some views of this beautiful country (some we actually saw, some left for next time):
+Here are some views of this beautiful country (although we didn’t actually see the bear!):